watchfulli/XCloner-Wordpress/README.txt

 == Description ==

 XCloner is a Backup and Restore plugin that is perfectly integrated with Wordpress.
-It is able to create complete and differentials backups of your site, manually or automatically through the built in scheduler.
+It is able to create complete and differentials backups of your site, manually or automatically through the built-in scheduler.

 [youtube http://www.youtube.com/watch?v=V9iWpPyG1EE]